1970 Lamborghini Espada Series 2

 It is understood that this Lamborghini Espada came to Australia in the mid 1970’s.
 The previous owner acquired the car back in 1989 from a Lamborghini specialist in Sydney.
 Its subsequent early history in Australia is not known.

 This is an incredibly original and unmolested car.
 It carries an older repaint that has the odd blemish and stone chip consistent with its age, however, the depth of colour remains vibrant and strong.
 Whilst colour is obviously a personal choice, we think gold is a perfect choice for an Espada . . . it looks even better in the flesh than it does in the photos . . . it is STUNNING!
-The exterior chrome and trim are in good condition, however, one headlight bezel is noted as missing.
+The exterior chrome and trim are in good condition, however, the black body trim along the sides of the car would benefit from a repaint.
 Mechanically the car is very good with the engine, gearbox and brakes having been rebuilt in 2006/2007.
 The car has travelled less than 1,000 miles since then.
 The starter motor, clutch & master cylinder and rear brake booster have recently been overhauled and new fuel lines fitted.
 The wheels have been painted and new Pirelli tyres fitted.
 There is a hole in one rear muffler.
 Since arriving at Oldtimer Australia the car has had a minor service and been tuned.
 The engine starts easily and the big V12 soon settles into a smooth idle.
 Out on the open road the car performs as one would expect.
 The Espada runs essentially the same engine as a Countach so there’s plenty of ‘go’ when you need it.
-This car pulls strongly through the rev range and the gearbox is tight.
-It brakes and it handles well, though the shock absorbers are ‘soft’ and the car would benefit from having these refurbished or replaced.
+This car pulls strongly through the rev range, the gearbox is tight, the brakes pull the car up efficiently and it handles well.
 The engine bay is fresh and very well presented.

 The interior of this car is totally original and it presents exceptionally well for its age.
 The seats are showing some patina, but there are no rips or tears.
 In many ways, it’s just like a favourite leather jacket!
 The timber steering wheel and dash are a feature of these cars and both are in very good condition.
 The carpets in the cabin and rear boot area are also in very good condition.